akka/akka-persistence-cassandra/EventsByTag.md

 The increased scalability comes at the cost of having to query more partitions on the read side so don't use `Minute` unless necessary.

-### Migrating

-A one off manual run of a provided stream will take events from the messages table and save them to the tag views table.
-This can run while your application is running but be careful as it will produce a large number of writes to Cassandra.

-Once you restart with the new version of the plugin each time a persistent actor is recovered it will repair the tag views table for any event that was missed during the migration.

 ## Consistency

 Event by tag queries are eventually consistent, i.e. if a persist for an event has completed is does not guarantee that it will be visible in an events by tag query, but it will eventually.

 Order of the events is maintained per persistence id per tag by maintaining a sequence number for tagged events.
+This is in addition to the normal sequence nr kept per persistence id.
 If an event is missing then `eventByTag` queries will fail.

 ### Missing and delayed events.